srdamagia/Magic3D/readme.md

 * Integration and full access to the Lua Programming Language. http://www.lua.org

+####Networking:

+* Integration and full access to the Enet library. http://enet.bespin.org

 ####Shaders and Effects:

 * Vertex and Pixel lightning system.